 Ozcode Live Debugger presents a new paradigm for troubleshooting Production errors by turning Production Debugging into a monitoring discipline through the following key capabilities.

 Autonomous exception capture replaces reproducing an error

-Ozcode Production Debugger uses an agent that runs next to and monitors your application.
+Ozcode Live Debugger uses an agent that runs next to and monitors your application.
 When your application throws an exception, the Ozcode agent adds byte-code instrumentation to the code along the entire execution path from the initial interaction that triggered the exception to the line of code that threw it.
 Now, observability platforms also operate by adding instrumentation to your applications and infrastructure, but here’s the difference.
 Ozcode captures and records code-level Production data that is specific to the complete error execution flow that caused the exception.
 No observability platform provides that level of data.
 The Ozcode agent then transmits this debug data to the Ozcode server, where the relevant developer can analyze it independently of the live Production system.

 Reproducing a Production error can be extremely challenging for several reasons:

 - Matching the scale and structure of Production in a parallel environment is usually not feasible (of possible at all)

 - Reproducing the exact user scenario that caused the error may be impossible